 Although Yakiniku is widely enjoyed in Japan, as shown in the data, the dish is not well recognized overseas compared to ramen and sometimes seems confused with Teriyaki (照り焼き).

-Therefore, for those who want to find out how Yakiniku differs from Teriyaki, here I will explain the difference.
+Therefore, this time, I will give an overview of each for those who want to find out how Yakiniku differs from Teriyaki.

-On the other hand, as I wrote in this article the other day, Teriyaki itself is not a dish, but a cooking technique used in Japanese cuisine.
+On the other hand, as I wrote in this article, Teriyaki is strictly not a dish but refers to a cooking method or technique used in Japanese cuisine.

-Unlike Yakiniku, typical ingredients for Japanese Teriyaki are chicken breasts or thighs, or fish,
+Unlike Yakiniku, typical ingredients for Japanese Teriyaki are chicken (breast or thigh) and fish,